 - Never add salt to your food.
-Remember: - one half of table salt is all sodium - and just one teaspoon of table salt contains 2,300 mg of sodium! - Take the salt shaker off your table. - Don't add salt to your food when you cook. - Don't use seasonings that contain the word "salt." - Experiment with herbs, spices, and fruit juices to add flavor to foods. - Don't use spices that are labeled as salt substitutes.
+Remember: - one half of table salt is all sodium - and just one teaspoon of table salt contains 2,300 mg of sodium! - Take the salt shaker off your table. - Do not add salt to your food when you cook. - Do not use seasonings that contain the word "salt." - Experiment with herbs, spices, and fruit juices to add flavor to foods. - Do not use spices that are labeled as salt substitutes.
 They are very high in potassium.
 Too much potassium can be dangerous for some people after transplant.